sorbet/sorbet/website/docs/talks/parisrb-2020.md

 ---
-id: PairsRB 2020
+id: parisrb-2020
 title: Sorbet: A type checker for Ruby 3 you can use today!
-sidebar_label: PairsRB 2020
+sidebar_label: ParisRB 2020
 ---

 **Date**: February 19, 2020\